 - 1 1/2 cups chicken broth (unsalted or reduced sodium)

 - 1/4 tsp paprika (or cayenne pepper if you like a small kick)

-- 2 - 3 oz. cream cheese (cubed) at room temperature
+- 2 to 3 oz. cream cheese (cubed) at room temperature

 - 2 1/2 cups grated cheddar cheese